LeaderPortfolio

 Early Life

-Andreas Struengmann was born in 1950 in Mülheim an der Ruhr, Germany.
-He earned his medical degree from the University at Buffalo.
-After practicing medicine, he returned to Germany and, along with his twin brother, Thomas, entered the pharmaceutical industry.
+Andreas Strüngmann was born in 1950 in Mülheim an der Ruhr, Germany.
+He earned a medical degree from the University at Buffalo.
+Together with his identical twin brother, Thomas, he joined their father's pharmaceutical company, Durachemie, gaining industry experience.

 Rise to Success